 A Measure of Market Fluctuations in Per-Mile Intermodal Freight Costs

-As the nation’s largest payer of freight bills, Cass manages more than $22 billion annually in freight spend, enabling us to compile meaningful logistics data that serves as an indicator of transportation industry trends.
+As the nation’s largest payer of freight bills, Cass manages nearly $21 billion annually in freight spend, enabling us to compile meaningful data that serves as an indicator of transportation industry trends.
 The Cass Intermodal Price Index™ is a measure of market fluctuations in U.S. domestic intermodal costs.
-Until March 2013, this index was known as the Cass Intermodal Linehaul Index and measured changes in linehaul rates only.
+Cass partners with securities analyst firm Broughton Capital LLC, who provides the analysis we offer each month.

 Subscribe to receive the Index monthly.